Getting Started

 Getting Started with dxflow

-Welcome to dxflow - the comprehensive distributed computing engine that transforms any accessible machine into a first-class member of your computational fleet.
+Welcome to dxflow - a powerful and flexible workflow engine that allows you to build and execute complex workflows with ease.
 Whether you're running data science pipelines, orchestrating container workflows, or managing high-performance computing jobs, dxflow provides a unified interface across all your environments.

 New to dxflow?
 This guide will take you from zero to productive in just a few minutes.
 We'll cover everything you need to know to start orchestrating workflows across your infrastructure.